DmitriyStupin/DmitriyStupin/README.md

 # 💫 About Me:
-Hi everyone, I'm Dmitry Stupin, a frontend developer from Russia, Krasnoyarsk.<br>I am studying at the Siberian Federal University(SFU) in the field of Applied Informatics (2023-2027)
+Hi everyone, I'm Dmitry Stupin, a Frontend developer from Russia, Krasnoyarsk.<br>I am studying at the Siberian Federal University(SFU) in the field of Applied Informatics (2023-2027)

 ## 🌐 Socials: